NexPlayer/Unity-SDK/advanced/multiview.md

 Returns the number of streams applied to the ***MultistreamController***.

 ##### MultiStreamSetProperties()
-Sets the specific properties such as ABR and SPD to multiview streams.
+Sets the specific properties such as ABR and SPD to Multiview streams.
 You should set the value for this properties before calling this method, such as:
 > NexPlayerBehaviour.SynchronizationEnable = true;

 ##### SetMuteMultiStreams(bool setMuted)
-Mute or unmute all multiview players.
+Mute or unmute all Multiview players.

 ##### MultiStreamHTTPHeaders(int playerIndex, string key, string value)
 Adds a HTTP header to the *playerIndex* player with *key* and *value*.